 It helps to know that 1 pound of body fat equals 3,500 calories.
 That means that to lose 1 pound per week, you need to create a “deficit” of 500 calories per day.
 You can do this, for example, by eating 250 fewer calories a day, and burning an extra 250 calories through physical activity (such as by walking 2½ miles).

 It seems like everything these days is “super-sized.”
-Cutting back on sugar, fat, and calories can be as simple watching your portion sizes, especially of foods high in fat and sugar.
+Cutting back on calories can be as simple as watching your portion sizes, especially of foods and beverages that are high in fat or sugar.

 Eating smaller portions of food is one of the easiest ways to cut back on calories – but it can also be one of the most challenging, with the current trend of super-sizing.
 Huge portions, all-you-can-eat-buffets, and extra-large “single servings” of chips, candy bars, and other snack foods can all lead to overeating.

 How do you know a reasonable portion of food when you see it?
 Visualize the objects mentioned below when eating out, planning a meal, or grabbing a snack.
-For example, the amount of meat recommended as part of a healthy meal is 3 to 4 ounces – it will look about the same size as a deck of cards.
+For example, for people who eat meat, the amount recommended as part of a healthy meal is 3 to 4 ounces – it will look about the same size as a deck of cards.

 Even some bagels have become super-sized, which gives this reasonably healthy breakfast item a high calorie count.
 Bakeries and grocery stores often carry jumbo bagels that measure 4¼ inches across and contain 300 to 400 calories each.
 A regular, 3-inch-diameter bagel has about 150 calories.

-The American Cancer Society (ACS) recommends at least 2½ cups of fruits and vegetables each day to help prevent cancer.
+The American Cancer Society (ACS) recommends eating a colorful variety of fruits and vegetables each day to help prevent cancer.
 Substitute low calorie, high-fiber fruits and vegetables for higher calorie foods and snacks – it will help you get the fruits and vegetables you need, feel full, and save on calories!